 Learn from EARN

-At the Employer Assistance and Resource Network on Disability Inclusion (EARN), headquartered at Cornell University.
+For further insights into filling the gaps in neurodiverse employment I turned to the Employer Assistance and Resource Network on Disability Inclusion (EARN), headquartered at Cornell University.
 Dr. Susanne M. Bruyère, EARN’s co-director and director of Cornell’s K. Lisa Yang and Hock E. Tan Institute on Employment and Disability, says one example of community agencies and organizations filling the job coach need is the Jewish Social Service Agency (JSSA), a health and social wellness agency that provides support services in Montgomery County, Maryland; Northern Virginia and Washington, D.C.

 Whose Perception Needs Changing?